-The Adore is an annual event organized by the CEO, Adore Fashion House.
-It is a treat strictly for his close friends and associates.
-At the event, friends and associates are given the opportunity to select or purchase new designs of diamond jewelries before they are officially lunched.
-It is also an opportunity to show-off spouses.
+The Adore was an annual event organized by the CEO, Adore Fashion House.
+It was a treat strictly for his close friends and associates.
+At the event, friends and associates had the rare opportunity to select or purchase new designs of diamond jewelries before they were officially launched.
+It was also an opportunity to show-off spouses.
 At the event, lips are always red than usual, bodies are contoured with different types of onyx, tuxedos are ironed to form crystals, and wine glasses flying on trays on the shoulders of nicely dressed waiters.
 The diamond onyx on jewelries, the dappled light, and the attar of all types of perfume form clouds of delight that give a utopic experience only the rich and famous can fathom.
 The jewelries are arranged according to their value.
 The most valuable jewelries are kept in show glasses while the complicated ones are hung on mannequins.

 I have attended the event for 7 years but something significant caught my attention at the last event.
-One ‘object’ caught my attention at the event.
-My lazy eyes fell on it the moment he walked out on me in hall full of valuable items and rich and famous individuals.
-There were some many mannequins of varying shapes, colors, and sizes.
+My lazy eyes fell on it the moment he walked out on me in a hall full of valuable items and rich and famous individuals.
+There were so many mannequins of varying shapes, colors, and sizes.
 It caught my attention for strange but obvious reasons.
 It was stationed right under the chandelier.
 The brightness of the light from the chandelier fell loosely on it giving the jewelries on it the much-desired prominence.

 The said mannequin was painted ‘skin’ brown.
 It had the strange green eyeballs just like mine.
 The semi-pouted lips were painted with a hot chocolate lipstick, my favorite shade of lipstick.
 The face was turned to the left, giving it the I’m-here-but still-absent feel.
 But there was a subtle conflict between glamour and pain written all over the mannequin.
 Beauty screamed through the pieces of diamond on it yet, there was so much pain buried within the eyes of the near-human figure.